vitest-dev/vitest/CONTRIBUTING.md

 Hi!
 We are really excited that you are interested in contributing to `vitest`.
 Before submitting your contribution, please make sure to take a moment and read through the following guide:

-## Right access (temporary)

-Please, arise your hand with a comment in this [issue](https://github.com/antfu-sponsors/vitest/issues/24) to get the permission.

 ## Repo Setup

 The `vitest` repo is a monorepo using `pnpm` workspaces.
 The package manager used to install and link dependencies must be [pnpm](https://pnpm.io/).